gilead12/Marstakers-smart-contract-Dapps/README.md

 And you need BNB fauect that you get from here https://testnet.binance.org/faucet-smart

-After that you need to edit this smart contract on any code editor or head over to https://remix.ethereum.org
+After that you need to edit this smart contract on any code editor or head over to  https://remix.ethereum.org before deploying on Binance smart chain testnet